KAP COVID Study Methods

 This study was implemented in collaboration between John Hopkins Bloomberg School of Public Health’s Center for Communication Programs with the Massachusetts Institute of Technology (MIT), the World Health Organization and Facebook’s Data for Good.
 The methodologies described in this document are a cursory overview of the data coordination and sampling methodologies that were utilized.
 A more robust description of those procedures is forthcoming and will be made available in this location when available.

 Scope of Survey.
 Sixty-nine countries were identified for recruitment of Facebook users at the outset of this study.
 Countries were selected where Facebook usage was sufficiently widespread and could plausibly result in samples representing a range of national characteristics.
-Twenty countries were identified as longitudinal (wave) countries and another 49 countries were identified as cross-sectional (snapshot) countries.
+Twenty-three countries were identified as longitudinal (wave) countries and another 67 countries were identified as cross-sectional (snapshot) countries.
 In the end, two countries were removed due to inadequate response rates.
-See the full list of countries and designation below.

 Recruitment.
 Individuals in the focus countries responded to an advertisement within their Facebook feed that was designed and implemented directly by Facebook’s Data for Good.
 When clicking upon the recruitment advertisement, individuals were pushed to a survey portal operated by the team of researchers at MIT.
 Individuals clicking on the link were presented first with consent information and age verification questions to restrict recruitment to adults over 18 years of age.
 Then, if they consented, they progressed through the survey with the option of withdrawing or not responding to questions at any time.
 No compensation of any kind was provided to participants.
 The Committee on the Use of Humans as Experimental Subjects review board at MIT provided ethical approval for this study (# E-2294).